 Native American town sites and cornfields were the most convenient areas to grow tobacco.
 The land was fertile and flat, and the trees had already been cleared - so the tobacco could grow in plenty of sunlight.
 On the other hand, the Native Americans could also trigger a fight.
 Killing English cattle was easier than hunting deer.
 Some of the English probably blamed every lost cow on the Native Americans, while some of the Native Americans probably blamed every hungry day on the English.

 From Powhatan's point of view, the English were too hard to control.
 They kept trying to contact other tribes, evading Powhatan's schemes to steer all trade through him.
 In 1608 John Smith led two expeditions around the Chesapeake Bay, up the Potomac and Rappahannock rivers to contact rivals of Powhatan.

-In a strategic decision, John Smith determined that too many people were concentrated in one place.
+In a strategic decision, John Smith determined after the new colonists arrived that too many people were concentrated at Jamestown.
 The English were overwhelming the capacity of local tribes to raise surplus corn and to hunt enough deer to feed both the Native Americans and the colonists.
-Rather than just expand Jamestown as new colonists arrived, Smith decided to spread out and create new settlements up and down the the James River.
+Rather than just expand Jamestown, Smith decided to spread out and create new settlements up and down the James River, starting with territory controlled by the Nansemond tribe south of the James River.

 In every war the other side can claim "he started it."
 The first Anglo-Powhatan war, starting in 1609, is no exception.
 Powhatan sought to achieve domination by starving the colony, once it became clear to him that Smith's strategy to shift the population out of Jamestown was incompatible with Powhatan's strategy of restricting settlement.

 Powhatan could not win a stand-and-fight battle, but he still had corn, furs and information to trade.
 His decision to allow the Chickahominy tribe its independence caused a setback, however.

 The edges of Powhatan's authority had been mapped by John Smith as he explored the Potomac River in 1608, and the Europeans understood the limits of Powhatan's power.
 Throughout the first Anglo-Powhatan War, the English evaded Powhatan's constraints and traded for corn with tribes willing to risk the displeasure of their paramount chief.

-Trade with the Potowomacks, located at the mouth of Potomac Creek in today's Stafford County, helped the English evade Powhatan's efforts to starve the Europeans.
-In 1613, one leader of the Potowomack Tribe, Chief Japasaws, even went to far as to seize Powhatan's daughter when she was there on a "state visit" to strengthen Powhatan's control on the periphery of his area of control.
+Trade with the Patawomeck, located at the mouth of Potomac Creek in today's Stafford County, helped the English evade Powhatan's efforts to starve the Europeans.
+In 1613, one leader of the Patawomeck Tribe, Chief Japasaws, even went to far as to seize Powhatan's daughter when she was there on a "state visit" to strengthen Powhatan's control on the periphery of his area of control.
 Japasaws traded Pocahontas to an English sea captain, Samuel Argall, for a copper kettle.

 At that point, Powhatan's daughter became a pawn in peace negotiations.
 Had Virginia been completely dominated by Powhatan, with the power to block the English from crossing outside his political boundaries, then Pocahontas would never have been captured or held captive.